microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/get-started-with-rust/includes/1-what-is-rust.md

 In multi-threaded code, Rust catches data races at compile time, making concurrency much easier to use.

-Rust has been Stack Overflow's most loved language for four years in a row, indicating that many of those who have had the opportunity to use Rust have fallen in love with it.
+According to [Stack Overflow's Developer Survey](https://insights.stackoverflow.com/survey), Rust has been the most loved language for four years in a row, indicating that many of those who have had the opportunity to use Rust have fallen in love with it.

 In short, Rust is the only language that ticks all the boxes: